The NANOGrav 12.5-year Data Set: Bayesian Limits on Gravitational Waves from Individual Supermassive Black Hole Binaries: Methods

 To search for GWs from SMBHBs located in any direction, we use uniform priors on the source sky position $(\cos\theta, \phi)$, as well as the cosine of the source inclination $\cos\iota$, polarization angle $\psi$, and GW phase $\Phi_0$.
 We used log-uniform priors on $h_0$ for detection analyses, and uniform priors on $h_0$ for upper limit analyses, so as to set the most conservative upper limit.
 For both analysis types, priors on $\mathrm{log}_{10}(h_0)$ span the range $[-18,-11]$, which accounts for an over-conservative range around the sensitivity of the most recent data sets (order $-15$), and the minimum of which is well below our sensitivity.

 We performed many searches at fixed values of $f_{\rm GW}$, to evaluate detection statistics and our sensitivity across the entire nanohertz GW band.
 The lowest frequency value was set by the time span of our data set, $f_{\rm GW} = 1/(12.9~\mathrm{years}) = 2.45 \times 10^{-9}$ Hz.
 The highest frequency value is limited by the observation cadence of our data (approximately one observation per 2--4 weeks).
 However SMBHBs at that frequency, at the mass range where their strains would be large enough to be detectable by PTAs, have exceedingly short inspiral timescales (a few weeks up to $\sim 3$ months).
-Thus, they are unlikely to be detectable in our data set \citep{islo19, 11yrbwm}.
+Thus, they are unlikely to be detectable in our data set due to rapid evolution, and therefore low residence times, at these frequencies, coupled with decreasing sensitivity of the PTA with increasing GW frequency caused by white noise \citep{islo19, 11yrbwm}.
 Therefore, we set our maximum frequency to $3.178\times 10^{-7}$ Hz (equivalent to one GW cycle every $\sim36$ days and a GW inspiral time of $\sim34$ days).
 This is the same high-frequency cutoff value used in \citet{5yrCW, 11yrCW}.

 For most of the frequency band, we searched over $\mathrm{log}_{10}({\mathcal{M}}/{M_\odot})$ with a log-uniform prior with a range of $[7,10]$.
 However, for very high-frequency sources, we limit the maximum value of the prior to account for high-chirp-mass binaries never emitting GWs at the highest frequencies in our band, as they will have merged prior to emitting GWs at the searched frequency.
-This cutoff is relevant at $f_{\rm GW}\geq 1.913 times 10^{-7}$ Hz.
+This cutoff is relevant at $f_{\rm GW}\geq 1.913 \times 10^{-7}$ Hz.
 Assuming binaries merge when the orbital frequency is equal to the innermost stable circular orbit (ISCO) frequency, $\mathcal{M}$ must satisfy

 where $q$ is the SMBHB mass ratio.
 Here, we calculated the chirp mass cutoff for $q=1$.